Leadership in Ministry

 We hope you will join us for this exciting learning opportunity!
 Explore the links below for more information on the Leadership in Ministry Workshops.

-The Leadership in Ministry Workshops are an on-going twice-a-year peer-based clergy leadership development program and is part of the Pastoral Excellence Programs of the Center for Lifelong Learning.
-Each annual workshop meets for two sessions (fall and spring).
+The Leadership in Ministry workshop in Atlanta is a twice-a-year, peer-based clergy leadership development program and is part of the Pastoral Excellence Programs of the Center for Lifelong Learning.
+The workshop includes monthly webinars, peer coaching groups and plenaries.